aimukhin/debs/README.md

 ## Features
 - Account types: equity, assets, liabilities, income, and expenses.
 - Currency-agnostic.
-- Arbitrary precision integer arithmetic.
+- Arbitrary-precision integer arithmetic.
 - Encrypted database.

-## Requirements
+## Description
 The program is a WSGI application written in Python 3.
 If available, it uses SQLCipher for data storage.
 Otherwise, it defaults to plain SQLite.